elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/dynamic-imports.md

 ---

-### Is there a way to handle errors on dynamic JS module imports?
+### Is there a process for importing dynamic JS modules to manage issues?

 <details>
   <summary><strong>View Answer:</strong></summary>